After serving 40 years in prison, Charles Manson died on November 19, 2017 — but the strange fight over his corpse and his estate was just beginning.

-Charles Manson, the notorious cult leader whose murderous followers committed eight brutal killings in the summer of 1969, ultimately died himself on November 19, 2017.
+Charles Manson, the notorious cult leader whose followers committed eight brutal killings in the summer of 1969, ultimately died himself on November 19, 2017.
 He spent nearly half a century in a California prison for the murders he was convicted of masterminding and he remained behind bars up until his death due to cardiac arrest at age 83.

 But even with Charles Manson dead, his grisly story kept unfolding as his twentysomething fiancee, his associates, and his family began sparring over his body.
 Even after Charles Manson’s death, he generated a grim circus that grabbed headlines across the country.

 This is the full story of Charles Manson’s death — and the shocking incidents that made him famous in the first place.